vrdel/argo-connectors/doc/egi-connectors.md

  - `prefilter-egy.py`: component whose role is to filter out the messages coming from the `argo-egi-consumer`.

 Connectors are syncing data on a daily basis.
-They are aware of the certain customer, associated jobs and their attributes and are generating appropriate data for each job.Data is presented in a form of avro serialized files that are placed in job folders or can be sent to AMS service.
+They are aware of the certain customer, associated jobs and their attributes and are generating appropriate data for each job.Data is presented in a form of avro serialized entities that are placed as files in job folders or can be sent to AMS service.
 Topology, downtimes, weights and POEM profile information all together with a metric results (status messages), represents an input for `argo-compute-engine`.

 ## Installation